m4ttsch/omscs-notes-notes/simulation/welcome.md

 ## Howdy Friends

-Here are my notes for Simulation, which I am taking in Fall 2020.
+Here are my notes for Simulation, which I took in Fall 2020.

 Each document in "Lecture Notes" corresponds to a module in Canvas.
 Within each document, the headings correspond to the videos within that module.
 Usually, I omit any introductory, summary, or administrative content.